uspki/policies/certificate-policy.md

 The common name attribute for Issuer CAs shall be unique from all other Issuer CAs.

 ### 3.1.6 Recognition, authentication, and role of trademarks
-CAs operating under this policy shall not issue a certificate that knowingly infringes any trademark.
+Issuing CAs shall not issue a certificate that knowingly infringes any trademark.

 The FPKIPA shall resolve disputes involving names and trademarks.